 Back in the day, online marketers would consistently game Google and trick it into surfacing spammy sites in order to turn a quick buck.
-DuckDuckGo put that concept on its head by only surfacing legitimate sources, such as Wikipedia or credible news organizations.
+DuckDuckGo flipped that concept on its head by only surfacing legitimate sources such as Wikipedia or credible news organizations.

 Furthermore, as opposed to Google, his intentions were never to squeeze out every dollar he could out of his users.
 In a 2012 interview with the Washington Post, he emphasized that he likes “the Craigslist model.
 Stay lean.
 Focus on doing what you do well.”

-Two years after launching DuckDuckGo, Weinberg (who was still working on it by himself) would eventually pivot towards a more privacy-oriented approach.
+Two years after launching DuckDuckGo, Weinberg (who was still working on the search engine all by himself) would eventually pivot towards a more privacy-oriented approach.

 Furthermore, Weinberg would continue to expand DuckDuckGo’s search functionality.
-Just a few months after the Google billboard, DuckDuckGo would announce its partnership with Yelp, which helped it to display user-generated recommendations.
+Just a few months after the Google billboard, DuckDuckGo would announce a partnership with Yelp, which helped it to display user-generated recommendations.

 The maturation of its platform allowed Weinberg to raise his first-ever round of venture capital funding.
 Union Square Ventures, along with a few angels, would invest $3 million in the company’s Series A (announced in October 2011).

-Then, in 2013, the platform’s growth essentially exploded fuelled by Edward Snowden’s revelations.
+Then, in 2013, the platform’s growth essentially exploded as a result of Edward Snowden’s revelations.
 Common people, for the first time in their life, were told by someone from the inside that the United States government (in this case the NSA via its PRISM program) was spying on them.

 The NSA was authorized to retrieve and store user data (such as names or private chats) from platforms such as Apple, Google, or Facebook.
-On top of that, both Apple and Mozilla allowed their users to select DuckDuckGo as their default search engine within their browser products (i.e. Firefox and Safari).
+On top of that, both Apple and Mozilla allowed their users to select DuckDuckGo as their default search engine within their native browsers (i.e. Firefox and Safari).